coppercash/coppercash.github.io/_posts/2013-12-18-Why-is-SSL-Handshake-so-Complicated.markdown

 ## Certificate
 Using the methods mentioned above, we can ensure the messages are safe while being transfered.
 But it is not xianshi to just communiate with the people we know.
 Most time, we need to communicate with stangers.
 How can we ensure who is trustable and who is not?
 Here has to be the forth people, Regulus, Sirius brother.
 He want to communicate with Harry via Internet too, but Harry doesn't know him.
 So Regulus write in his message, "I'm brother of Sirius, and he send the message to Sirius, Sirius does Digital Signature on the message and send it back.
 Next time when Regulus wants write to Harry He just embed this message in the mail, Harry would know it's Regulus someone believable and renzheng by Sirius.
-The relationship message signed by Sirius is called CERTIFICATE, consists of TRUST CHAIN and the owner's PUBLIC-KEY, and it is signed (digital) by Certificate Authority (CA, here Sirius).
-The TRUST CHAIN prove that the owner is trusted by the CA, and the taker can use the PUBLIC-KEY to verify if it is truly the one in the CHAIN.
+The relationship message signed by Sirius is called CERTIFICATE, consists of TRUST CHAIN and the owner's `public-key`, and it is signed (digital) by Certificate Authority (CA, here Sirius).
+The TRUST CHAIN prove that the owner is trusted by the CA, and the taker can use the `public-key` to verify if it is truly the one in the CHAIN.

 ![encrypt connection with Master Secret](/media/files/2013/12/18/ssl_05.png)